evanchristians/jon-chretien/README.md

 *16-10-2018* : Responsiveness Finalized

         - Logged changes in the Readme
+        - Added "Getting Started" section in the Readme
         - Rebuild Markup To use Images instead of Background Images in the CSS
         - Added Responsiveness For Mobile
         - Fixed Global Responsiveness Issues
+        - Added Clear Comments

 ### Live Link